a miniature ship 110 affordable hotels in Belfast

 10 Affordable Hotels in Belfast that are Worth Staying In

-If you’re planning an overnight stay or a longer, more relaxed visit to Belfast, you’ll need accommodation that is both budget-friendly and value for money.
+Updated December 2025–If you’re planning an overnight stay or a longer, more relaxed visit to Belfast, you’ll need accommodation that is both budget-friendly and value for money.

 This blog post contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

-To help you decide, here are 10 great affordable hotels right in the heart of Belfast that are all under $150/£110/€132 per night.
+To help you decide, here are 10 great affordable hotels right in the heart of Belfast that you might like.

 All rates listed in this blog post are for two people sharing.
 Rates may differ depending on the season.
+The rates that are quoted here are for stays in March 2026, which is the beginning of the tourist season on the island of Ireland.

 Currency conversions are based on current rates at the time of publication.